-5. How Can I Help a Loved One Cope With Digestive Difficulties?
+5. How Can I Help a Loved One Handle Digestive Problems?

-Encourage your loved one to seek treatment as soon as digestive symptoms appear.
-Immediate treatment can help in relieving as much discomfort as possible.
-Diarrhea, vomiting, poor absorption of nutrients, and side effects of drug treatment all may lead to malnutrition.
-If the symptoms do not get better after a few days or if they are very severe, call a doctor to ensure that your loved one receives proper evaluation and treatment.
+Encourage her to get treatment as soon as she has symptoms so she can avoid as much discomfort as possible.
+Diarrhea, vomiting, and side effects of medications she takes can mean she may not get all the nutrients she needs to be healthy.
+If the symptoms don’t get better after a few days or if they're severe, call a doctor to make sure she gets the right diagnosis and treatment.

 6. What Is Celiac Disease?

 It's a problem that involves both the digestive tract and the immune system.
 It's also known as celiac sprue or gluten-sensitive enteropathy.
 When you have celiac disease, eating foods with a form of protein called gluten makes your body attack your small intestine.
 The damage makes it hard for your body to absorb nutrients, especially fat, calcium, iron, and folate, from food.